History of the New Orleans Saints: 2010–2011

-In the wild card round of the playoffs, the Saints hosted the Detroit Lions in the Lions' first playoff appearance since 1999.
-The Lions got off to a good start, ending the first half with a 14–10 lead, but couldn't keep up with the Saints, who prevailed 45–28.
-In the divisional round, the Saints traveled to San Francisco to face the #2-seeded 49ers.
-The Saints had trouble against the 49ers' defense, committed five turnovers.
-Despite the mishaps, the Saints remained one score behind the 49ers for most of the game.
-In a spectacular finish, the lead changed hands four times in the last four minutes, but the Saints lost 36–32, as 49ers quarterback Alex Smith threw a 14-yard touchdown pass to Vernon Davis with nine seconds left to end the Saints' 2011 season.
+The Saints did not quite live up to their 2009 level of play the following season.
+The Saints would finish the regular season with an 11-5 record, placing 2nd in the NFC South behind division winner Atlanta.

+In the wild card round of the playoffs, the Saints travelled to Seattle to lose 41-36 to the Seahawks, ending hopes for a Superbowl repeat.

+The Saints fared better in the 2011 season, finishing with a 13-3 record and winning the NFC South title once again.
+Drew Brees passed for 5,476 yards, breaking the single-season passing record held by Dan Marino.
+Despite the team’s success, they finished as the #3 seed behind the San Francisco 49ers, earning a wild card berth.
+After beating the Detroit Lions in the Superdome, they traveled to Candlestick Park to face the #2 seed 49ers.
+In an instant-classic, back-and-forth battle featuring four lead changes in the final four minutes, the Saints lost 36-32 after 49ers quarterback Alex Smith threw a game-winning touchdown pass with 9 seconds left on the clock.

-Bountygate Scandal
+Bountygate scandal

 On March 2, 2012, the NFL announced the findings of an investigation of a bounty program that former defensive coordinator Gregg Williams and over two dozen defensive players maintained.
 The program rewarded cash to players for violent hits on opposing players that took place during the 2009–2011 seasons.
 Bounties were placed on four specific players: quarterbacks Brett Favre, Cam Newton, Aaron Rodgers, and Kurt Warner.

 The NFL hit the Saints hard with punishments.
 Williams, who became defensive coordinator with the St. Louis Rams, was suspended indefinitely.
 Head coach Sean Payton was suspended for the entire 2012 season.
-Although he did not participate in the bounty program, he never told anyone to stop it. general manager Mickey Loomis was suspended for the first eight regular season games, as he ignored an order from owner Tom Benson to ensure that the program was stopped.
+Although he did not participate in the bounty program, he never told anyone to stop it.
+General manager Mickey Loomis was suspended for the first eight regular season games, as he ignored an order from owner Tom Benson to ensure that the program was stopped.
 Assistant head coach Joe Vitt (who was named interim head coach during Payton's suspension) was banned for the first six regular season games.

 The Saints were also fined $500,000 and stripped of their 2nd-round picks in the 2012 and 2013 NFL drafts.
 Payton began his suspension April 15 after his appeal was rejected.
 Loomis and Vitt also appealed their suspensions, but they were upheld.
 The NFL later announced punishments to four current and former Saints players.
 Linebacker Jonathan Vilma was suspended for the entire 2012 season; he twice offered $10,000 to anyone who knocked out Warner and Favre in the 2009 playoffs.
 Defensive lineman Anthony Hargrove was suspended for the first eight games of the 2012 season.
 Will Smith was suspended for four games, and Scott Fujita (now with the Cleveland Browns) received a three-game ban.
 All of the suspensions were without pay.
 A grievance was filed on behalf of the suspended players, but it was rejected.
-All of the players have appealed to Commissioner Roger Goodell.
+All of the players appealed to Commissioner Roger Goodell.